-They are crew length and sit snug on your calf and they won’t slip down.
-These socks have smooth, flat toe seams that won’t irritate your toes while hiking.
+They are crew length and won’t slip down your calf.
+These socks have a soft feel and flat toe seams that won’t irritate your toes on your next hike.

 The REI Coolmax socks have zero cushioning making them appropriate for layering under any kind of exterior hiking sock.

 When shopping for hiking liner socks, you may have to test out a pair or two to find the best sock liners for you.